Rising from the Ashes: Redesigning European Crisis Management

 President, International Council of Tourism Partners, Belgium

-Chief Executive Officer, Global Corporate in Europe, Zurich Insurance Group, Switzerland
+Chief Executive Officer, Global Corporate, Zurich Insurance Group, Switzerland